dbt-labs/dbt-cloud-snowflake-demo-template/README.md

-Welcome to your new dbt project!
+Welcome to the dbt Labs Snowflake Demo Project!

+This project is intended to showcase key Snowflake + dbt functionalities in terms of workflow, modeling, and operationalizing.

-### Using the starter project
+### Using the demo project

 Try running the following commands:
 - dbt run